Home | Contents | Search | Arizona y Sonora > Alamos > Things to do > Galleries and shops in Alamos

 Pottery is usually large water jars (ollas) or storage jars made by Tarahumaras or local Indian and Mexican potters.
 Watch for their children selling pottery on the streets.

-Around the two plazas (1, 2) are shops with postcards and Mexican crafts, leather goods and tin work.
 The local novelty is Mexican jumping beans.
 A tiny worm in the bean makes it jump when warmed in your hand.
-Another local product is horsehair hat bands, keyrings and bridles.
+Another local product is horsehair hat bands, key rings and bridles.

 At Christmas, look for shimmering cut-mylar ornaments, handmade wood ornaments and papiermâché figurines.
 The town market (3) has seasonal piñatas.
 At Easter, festival booths sell cascarones, colorful egg and paper cones filled with confetti to represent flowers.
 When someone breaks one over your head, you are showered with God's grace.

-Other places to look for crafts are the craft guild shop in Aduana, the Navajoa city market, and the private museum in Etchojoa.
+Other places to look for crafts are the craft guild shop in Aduana and the Navojoa city market.
 See Day trips and tours from Alamos

 Contact us